gjrich/datafun-06-eda/README.md

 ## datafun-06-eda
 Custom Data Analytics Project - Module 6

+Project 6 a custom exploratory data analysis (EDA) project using GitHub, Git, Jupyter, pandas, Seaborn and other popular data analytics tools.

+This demonstrates skills with Jupyter, pandas, Seaborn and popular tools for data analytics.

 # Prerequisites
 Python, pip, and git must be installed
 VSCode is also ideal.